Chet's Shirt

 "Chet's Shirt" is the third season premiere of the American television comedy series Curb Your Enthusiasm.
 The twenty-first episode overall, it was written by series creator Larry David, and directed by Robert B. Weide.
 It originally aired on HBO in the United States on September 15, 2002, to an audience of 5.53 million viewers.

 The series stars Larry David as a fictionalized version of himself, following his life as a semi-retired television writer and producer in Los Angeles.
-In the episode, Larry becomes infatuated with a shirt worn by his friend's deceased husband, which causes friction between him and a similarly infatuated Ted Danson.
-Meanwhile, Larry invests in a restaurant, and instigates an argument between him and his dentist after not attending his dinner invitation.
+In the episode, Larry stockpiles a shirt worn by a widow's late husband, invests in a restaurant so he can pick out waiter uniforms, and tries to avoid befriending his dentist.
+Larry sells Ted Danson on the same shirt, but this backfires and puts them at odds.

-Several references to Seinfeld, a series David co-created, were purposefully placed into the episode, and an episode of the series even influenced how they approached the stained shirt—the shirt was originally going to be stained with a red dot, but this was changed to a tear after realizing a shirt with a red dot stain was already the plot of a previous Seinfeld episode.
-The picture of Chet wearing the shirt is actually one of series producer Tim Gibbons.
+Several references to Seinfeld, a series David co-created, were purposefully placed into the episode, and an episode of the series even influenced how they approached the gifted shirt—the shirt was originally going to be stained with a red dot, but this was changed to a tear after realizing a shirt with a red dot stain was already the plot of a previous Seinfeld episode.
 "Chet's Shirt" received positive reviews from critics, with Larry being consistently labeled as a highlight, and the use of Chet's titular shirt has been praised by both critics and fashion magazines.
-Nathaniel Stein, who later went on to write for Curb Your Enthusiasm, called the episode his favorite.
 It has received analysis from critics and scholars since its broadcast.